Happstack/happstack-clckwrks/clckwrks-theme-happstack/content/whatif.md

 The Glourious Haskell Compiler (GHC), produces relatively fast, compiled code.
 As shown in [Computer Language Benchmarks Game](http://shootout.alioth.debian.org/u32/which-programming-languages-are-fastest.php), compiled Haskell code is only 2-3 times slower than C and Fortran, and 10x faster than languages like PHP, Ruby, and Python.

 The GHC runtime system (RTS) provides exceptionally fast and scalable concurrency.
 Haskell applications are able to easily scale to millions of threads and have very fast interthread communication.
-Haskell tops the list in [this benchmark](http://shootout.alioth.debian.org/u32/benchmark.php?test=threadring&lang=all).
+Haskell tops the list in [this threading benchmark](http://shootout.alioth.debian.org/u32/benchmark.php?test=threadring&lang=all).

-The GHC portable I/O event manager was designed from the ground up f when or supporting high-concurrency network servers, supporting millions of concurrent network connections with millions of active timeouts.
+The GHC portable I/O event manager was designed from the ground up to support high-concurrency network servers, supporting millions of concurrent network connections with millions of active timeouts.
+It is based on modern event notification facilities like epoll instead of select.

 Haskell's commitment to purity and static typing has allowed for the development of easy to use concurrency and communication mechanisms, such as [software transactional memory](http://www.haskell.org/haskellwiki/Software_transactional_memory) (STM).
 STM allows for composable and modular conconcurrent code, ensuring that deadlocks do not arise -- something that most other concurrency mechanisms can not guarantee.

 `happstack-server` is already significantly faster than popular frameworks written on Python and Ruby, able to serve tens of thousands of requests per second.
-In Happstack 8 we expecting to get a 4 fold increase in speed, making `happstack-server` one of the faster HTTP servers in the world.
+In Happstack 8 we expecting to get a 4 fold increase in speed, making `happstack-server` one of the fastest HTTP servers in the world.

 Maintainable
 ============

 Haskell code tends to have good long term maintainablity.
 There are a few contributing factors.

  - Haskell is a fairly expressive language, allow ideas to be expressed clearly and with fewer tokens.
 This makes it easier to read and understand code.
-As the project grows, this becomes especially important when new developers are added to the project, or when developers have to visit old code.
+This readability becomes especially important when new developers are added to the project, or when developers have to visit old code.

 - Haskell is a rather flat language consisting mostly of functions and algebraic data types.
 Because many functions are pure, there is no global environment or state to worry about.
 This makes it easy to reason about a function's behaviour in isolation.
 Haskell code tends to get large and unweildy at a much slower rate than many other languages.